 Next, we ask whether racial composition also influences jury decisions.
 Because the decision had to be unanimous, it was possible to have a hung jury, where the group failed to reach a verdict.
 We thus analyze the jury decision with a Heckit selection model.
-The first stage of the model predicts whether the jury reached a verdict or not.21 The second stage models the magnitude of the verdict.
+The first stage of the model predicts whether the jury reached a verdict.19 The second stage models the magnitude of the verdict.
 Analysis of both stages includes legal case fixed effects.

-First-stage models reveal no effects of racial composition on reaching a verdict (Appendix I).
+First-stage models reveal no effects of racial composition on reaching a verdict (app.
+I).
 Thus, we move directly to analyzing the verdict.
 Table 3 presents the results of the second stage.
-We analyze the verdict in each round of deliberation: t_1 (columns 1) and t_3 (column 2).
-The models control for all composition variables and the jury's median pre-deliberation preference (t_0).
+We analyze the verdict in each round of deliberation: t_1 (col. 1) and t_3 (col. 2).
+The models control for all composition variables and the jury's median predeliberation preference (t_0).
 Omitting these controls does not materially change the results, as detailed below.